Half a Sixpence (film)

-Half a Sixpence is a 1967 British musical film directed by George Sidney and choreographed by Gillian Lynne.
-The screenplay by Beverley Cross is adapted from his book for the 1963 stage musical of the same name, which was based on Kipps: The Story of a Simple Soul, a 1905 novel by H. G. Wells.
+Half a Sixpence is a 1967 British musical film directed by George Sidney starring Tommy Steele, Julia Foster and Cyril Ritchard.
+It was choreographed by Gillian Lynne.
+The screenplay by Beverley Cross is adapted from his book for the 1963 stage musical of the same name, which was based on Kipps: The Story of a Simple Soul, the 1905 novel by H. G. Wells.
 The music and lyrics are by David Heneker.

-This was the final film made by Sidney, director of such films as Annie Get Your Gun, Kiss Me Kate, Bye Bye Birdie and Viva Las Vegas.
+This was the final film made by Sidney, and also the last film appearance of actor Hilton Edwards.

 Plot

 In Victorian England, a young orphan, Arthur Kipps ("Artie"), finds a sixpence as he walks along a river with his young friend, Ann.
 Artie is then sent to a nearby town, where he is to serve as apprentice to a draper.

 Several years later he meets up with Ann once again, and with the coin cut into two he gives one half to Ann as a symbol of their love.

 Artie grows up into a young man.
 Work at the draper's store is difficult.
 He becomes friends with Harry Chitterlow, an actor-playwright, who discovers that Artie is heir to a fortune left him by his grandfather.
 Artie becomes wealthy as a result of the inheritance, and invests in one of Chitterlow's shows.
 He breaks up with Ann, who has become a maid, and becomes engaged to the wealthy upper class Helen Walsingham.
 Kipps gets Helen's brother Hubert to invest his money.

 Artie sees Ann mistreated by the upper class at a dinner and ends his relationship with Helen.
 He marries Ann and plans to build a mansion.
 Ann becomes unhappy with Artie's grandiose ambitions.
 Hubert absconds with Artie's money leaving him broke.

 Artie and Ann reunite and prepare happily to live in a modest cottage.
 Then Chitterlow reappears with news that his play is a success and that Artie will earn some of the profits.